Gogrial

-Gogrial, or Qaqriyal, is a town in South Sudan.
+Gogrial (also rendered and romanized in Arabic as Qaqriyal) is a town in South Sudan.

 Location

-Gogrial is located in center of the state, Warrap State, close to the borders with the Republic of Sudan and the Abyei region.
+Gogrial is located in the Gogrial West County of Warrap State, in the Bahr el Ghazal region of South Sudan, close to the borders with the Republic of Sudan and the Abyei region.
 This location lies approximately 700 km, by road, northwest of Juba, the capital and largest city in that country.
-The coordinates of Gogrial are: 8° 31' 48.00"N, 28° 6' 0.00"E (Latitude: 8.5300; Longitude: 28.1000).

 Overview

 Gogrial, like most South Sudanese towns, sits on a riverbank.
 The Jur River flows north, then turns east, about 5 km to the east of the central business district of the town.
 This town is one of two places where former NBA player Manute Bol was reported to have been born, with some reports saying he was actually born in Turalei, where his remains were buried.

 Population

 As of July 2011, the exact population of Gogrial is not known.
 However, it is estimated that the human population within a radius of 7 km, from the center of town, is approximately 44,600.